 For some people, a house just isn’t a home until they have a dog curled up by their feet.
 Unfortunately, their doggos may make it harder to get home insurance.
 Many providers have restricted breed lists, and getting coverage can be difficult if your dog is on it.

 Before you get pupset, please note that we would give every dog a 14/10 and a boop on the nose.
 But insurance companies aren’t about boops.
 They’re about covering your risk while protecting their assets.
-Let’s take a look at why home insurance carriers have dog breed restrictions and how that may impact you.
+Let’s take a look at why so many home insurance policies have dog breed restrictions and how that may impact you.

 - Alaskan malamute